genesiscommunitysuccess/docs/docs/03_server/01_configuring-runtime/02_system-definitions.md

 ## Setting System Definitions values from environment variables

-It's possible to load system definition values from the environments, this may be prefered if you wish to dynamically set values for a given environment.
+It's possible to load system definition values from the environments, this may be preferred if you wish to dynamically set values for a given environment.

 To do this, the `value` attribute of an `item` can be set to read an environment variable and fall back to a sensible default.